It’s so high you can’t get over it,

 - If the appetite is not there talk to a pharmacist about vitamin supplements

-- Go easy on yourself you, will not be able to do your what you normally do of your physically.
-Grieving is exhausting
+- Go easy on yourself, you will not be able to do your what you normally do.
+Grieving is exhausting and can affect our mental and physical health

 - Be patient with yourself and your emotions